 - ExpressVPN: offers 5 strong protocols and 105 countries with diskless (that is, impossible to store user data on) servers.

 - NordVPN: has a built-in kill switch and servers in 60 countries.
 Allows using Double VPN feature for extra protection.

-- Surfshark: is one of the best services for Japan at affordable prices.
+- Surfshark: is one of the best services for Japan at the most affordable prices.

-- CyberGhost VPN: can be set up on up to 7 devices.
+- CyberGhost VPN: can be set up on up to 7 devices simultaneously.

 Though Japan is ranked to be on the 67th position in the world Press Freedom Index 2018 conducted by Reporters without borders website, it doesn’t mean that everything is at free access for Japanese netizens.